 7.4 Paging with Wake Up Signal

-When the UE supports WUS and WUS configuration is provided in system information, the UE shall monitor WUS using the WUS parameters provided in System Information.
+Paging with Wake Up Signal is only used in the last cell where the UE received RRCConnectionRelease or RRCEarlyDataComplete from the eNB.When the UE supports WUS and WUS configuration is provided in system information, the UE shall monitor WUS using the WUS parameters provided in System Information.
 When DRX is used and the UE detects WUS the UE shall monitor the following PO.
 When extended DRX is used and the UE detects WUS the UE shall monitor the following numPOs POs or until a paging message including the UE's NAS identity is received, whichever is earlier.
 If the UE does not detect WUS the UE is not required to monitor the following PO(s).
 If the UE missed a WUS occasion (e.g. due to cell reselection), it monitors every PO until the start of next WUS or until the PTW ends, whichever is earlier.

 - numPOs = Number of consecutive Paging Occasions (PO) mapped to one WUS provided in system information where (numPOs≥1).